Learn-Write-Repeat/java/Week-2/Protection of data/Protection_of_data.md

 # Protection of data

-Classes, variables, methods, and constructors can be given different levels of access using Java's various access modifiers for **protection of data**.
+### Classes, variables, methods, and constructors can be given different levels of access using Java's various access modifiers for protection of data.

 - ### **Each of the four levels of access is described below.**
     - This is the default visibility setting for a given package.
 There is no need for modifiers.